More about: 10 Best Things to Do in Aberdeen

 - Address: Dunnottar Castle Stonehaven, AB39 2TL.

-10. Discover the historic St. Machar Cathedral
+10. Discover the historic St. Machar's Cathedral

 Upon entering, you will be amazed by the incredible wooden ceiling decorated with the coats of arms of 16th-century bishops and popes, one of the few remaining examples of medieval ceilings in Scotland.
-You will notice the stone columns, stained glass windows, and carved details on the walls, which reflect the religious art and devotion of times gone by.
+You will notice the stone columns, stained glass windows, and carved details on the walls, which reflect the religious art and devotion of times past.

 Useful information